oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * Your proposal should clearly outline the scoring algorithm and different scoring “buckets” you plan to use, and the reasons supporting it.
 (Note that additionally maintaining separate fields with the raw data makes it possible to change how we display the summary data to users in the future.)
-You are welcome use the following ideas as a baseline (but make sure to think through corner cases, e.g. what should we do in principle if the original content gets deleted/modified after a translation suggestion has been made):
+You are welcome to use the following ideas as a baseline (but make sure to think through the various corner cases, e.g. what should we do, in principle, if the original content gets deleted/modified after a translation suggestion has been made):
     * For translation submissions: points should probably correlate in some way to the length/difficulty of the translation.
 One idea is to add (M * translation word count) to a user’s “translation submission in language L” score if the submission is accepted (where M is a multiplier to be determined), and subtract a small constant amount if a submission is rejected.
 This score change is only applied when the submission is accepted, not at the time of submission (to avoid the user seeing their score go up and then down) – though it might be interesting to show users their “potential score increase if accepted” for translations that are still awaiting review.
         * An alternative approach could be to maintain separate counters for “number of translations submitted/accepted”, “word count of submitted/accepted translations”, etc.
         * If you decide to go with an approach like the above, please describe how you would handle the calculation of the “translation word count” for cases where the translation includes images, alt text, or math formulae.